-2.14.9Testing of food samples at centralized kitchens.
+2.14.9 Testing of food samples at centralized kitchens.

-Number of samples Result (No. Remarks
+Number o of samples Result (No. Result (No. of samples)

-Collected Tested Meeting Below norms norms
+Collected Tested Meeting norms Below norms

 1 2 3 4 5

 196 196 162 34 0

-2.14.10 Whether NGOs / Trusts / Temples / Gurudwara / Jails etc. is receiving grant from other organizations for the mid day meal.
+2.14.10 Whether NGOs / Trusts/ Temples / Gurudwara / Jails etc. is receiving grant from other organizations for the mid day meal.
 If so, the details thereof.

-- 2.15 Systems to ensure transparency and accountability in all aspects of programme implementation, - 2.15.1 Display of logo, entitlement of children and other information at a prominent visible place in school
+2.15 Systems to ensure transparency and accountability in all aspects of programme implementation,

+2.15.1 Display of logo, entitlement of children and other information at a prominent visible place in school